 How do I create a die?

-Well first start off by measuring the surface you have to affix the label to.
+First, start by measuring the surface you have to affix the label to.
 For instance, if you’ve got a 12 ounce bottle you’re not going to want a label much bigger than 3 ½” by 7 3/8”.
 Once you know your size constraints, you have to design the shape.
-Make sure you stay away from sharp corners and acute angles; these can cause tears when the matrix is being torn away.
+Make sure you stay away from sharp corners and acute angles; these can cause tears when the matrix is being stripped away.

 After you have decided on your shape, convert it into a line in Adobe Illustrator.
 It is very important that it is a joined line (not a bunch of overlaid segments) so that the die is continuous.
 Make sure the die is the correct size, and then overlay it on the Illustrator file that contains your artwork.
 Name the die line as a specific spot color, and make sure it is on it’s own layer.